disq/pylive555/README.txt

   * Build the python bindings: python3 setup.py build; make sure there are no errors.

-  * Copy the resulting .so (from build/lib/*.so) to somewhere onto your PYTHONPATH.
+  * python3 setup.py install, or copy the resulting .so (from build/lib/*.so)
+    to somewhere onto your PYTHONPATH

   * Run the example